Testwell CTC++

 - what operating system, if any, the target runs

-- what brand is the C/C++ cross compiler for the target
+- what brand and version is the C/C++ cross compiler for the target

 - do the host and target machines use the same endianness in